migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/portability.md

 **Priority:** <PriorityLabel priority="Should Have"/>

 **Description:**
 The application shall not be tightly coupled to a specific cloud provider, enabling portability across providers (AWS, Azure, GCP, Railway, Render).

 **Rationale:**
 Cloud-agnostic design avoids vendor lock-in, demonstrates architectural flexibility, and enables cost optimization by switching providers.

 **Measurement:**

 - Infrastructure defined in Terraform (cloud-agnostic)
-- No provider-specific APIs used (or abstracted)
+- No provider-specific APIs are used (or abstracted)
-- Deployment tested on multiple providers (if feasible)
+- Deployment tested on multiple providers (if possible)

 **Acceptance criteria:**